Larissavf/gffquerymaster/README.md

 The Inheritance is a flag, if provided.
 When a feature item contains the wanted filter value, if it is the parent or a child in the parent.
 All the children and the parent will be written to the output.

+When there's not given any output path, a general path will be created.
+If the given output path already has the existing file, it will be deleted and rewritten.

 ### Project structure